Occupational Therapy (OT-GE)

 Repeatable for additional credit: No

-OT-GE 2738 Emerging Occupational Therapy Practice Areas Across the Lifespan (1 Credit)
+OT-GE 2738 Emerging Practice Areas in Occupational Therapy (1 Credit)

 Occupational therapists have always and will continue to respond to the emerging needs of society.
 This course examines how changes in society and health care influence and expand the provision of occupational therapy services in nontraditional settings, explores the history of emerging practice in the profession and teaches students how to develop theoretically based programs or services for emerging practice opportunities.